 I go over emergency funds in the post linked below, but the general idea is that if you don't have an emergency fund, the $1200 stimulus check is a great way to start one.
 Having at least $1000 in an emergency fund is vital, though having three to six months' worth of living expenses is ideal.

-If you're going to store your stimulus money in an emergency fund, the best place to do it is in an online bank account, such as a high interest savings account.
-The best reason to use an online savings account is because they have higher interest rates not found in brick-and-mortar banks.
+If you're going to store your stimulus money in an emergency fund, the best place to do it is in an online bank account, such as a high interest savings account at my bank of choice, CIT Bank.
+The best reason to use an online savings account is that they have higher interest rates not found in brick-and-mortar banks.
 Start saving sooner than later.

 3. Invest For Retirement